-The security mechanism Structure and Layout utilises the TOE design technology, and the layout process of the design.
+The security mechanism Structure and Layout utilises the TOE design technology, and the layout process of the design, this mechanism is not included in the TOE testing, FSP, and TDS description, if the evaluator requires further information or confirmation of this mechanism, they can be shown the methods used during the project site visit.
 This mechanism has no TSFI.